AGProjects/sylkrtc.js/API.md

 * **roomConfigured**: emitted when the room is configured by the server.
 A single argument is provided: an object with the `originator` of the message which is an `Identity` or string and a list of `activeParticipants`.
 The list contains instances of `Participant`.

+### Conference.startScreensharing(newTrack)

+Start sharing a screen/window. `newTrack` should be a `RTCMediaStreamTrack` containing the screen/window.
+Internally it will call replace track with the keep flag enabled and it will set the state so it can be tracked.

+### Conference.stopScreensharing()

+Stop sharing a screen/window and restore the previousTrack.

 ### Conference.replaceTrack(oldTrack, newTrack, keep=false)